clemsos/writings/_quora/2015-02-20-I-live-in-the-United-States-but-I-want-to-find-a-job-in-Shanghai-How-does-one-go-about-the-search.md

 Krapels](http://quora.com/profile/Nicholas-Krapels) said : you need to
 be in Shanghai first.\
 \
-If you are in tech, check here : [What is the best place to meet Internet tech startup people such as VCs, entrepreneurs, or people working at startups in Beijing and Shanghai?](http://quora.com/What-is-the-best-place-to-meet-Internet-tech-startup-people-such-as-VCs-entrepreneurs-or-people-working-at-startups-in-Beijing-and-Shanghai/answer/Cl%C3%A9ment-Renaud)\
+If you are in tech, check here : [Clément Renaud\'s answer to What is the best place to meet Internet tech startup people such as VCs, entrepreneurs, or people working at startups in Beijing and Shanghai?](http://quora.com/What-is-the-best-place-to-meet-Internet-tech-startup-people-such-as-VCs-entrepreneurs-or-people-working-at-startups-in-Beijing-and-Shanghai/answer/Cl%C3%A9ment-Renaud)\